 As % of all permanent jobs advertised in High Wycombe

-Docker falls under the System Software category.
-For comparison with the information above, the following table provides summary statistics for all permanent job vacancies requiring system software skills in High Wycombe.
+Docker is in the System Software category.
+The following table is for comparison with the above and provides summary statistics for all permanent job vacancies advertised in High Wycombe with a requirement for system software skills.

 Permanent vacancies with a requirement for system software skills